FIWARE/load-tests/README.md

 > see [code](src/test/scala/simulations/nosec/ld/EntityUpdateWithSubscriptionSimulation.scala)

 A number of  entities will be created, then update 2 attributes with a delay between each of the updates.
 Each entity will have an active individual subscription, that notifies a configurable http endpoint.
 To run this test, you need to provide an endpoint, that responds with 2xx to the notifications.
+We can recommend the  [labstack echo-server](https://registry.hub.docker.com/r/labstack/echo-web) that is also used in the test [helm-charts](helm/orion-loadtest).

 ##### Config